 The purpose of the Pan African Association at UMSL shall be to bring together students of African origin and, or decent in a manner that promotes social-cultural interactions and exchange of knowledge and information about Africa with other UMSL students and faculty from other parts of the world.

 PRIZM is UMSL's Queer/Straight Student Alliance.
-The purpose of PRIZM is to provide a visible and positive voice the gay, lesbian, bisexual, transgender and ally (GLBTA) community on campus.
-Our membership is composed of all sexual orientations and is committed to defeating negative GLBT stereotypes and gaining GLBT equality by hosting social events, providing education to others about GLBT issues and being actively involved in the UMSL and St. Louis GLBT communities.
+The purpose of PRIZM is to provide a visible and positive voice the gay, lesbian, bisexual, transgender and ally (LGBTQ+) community on campus.
+Our membership is composed of all sexual orientations and is committed to defeating negative LGBTQ stereotypes and gaining LGBTQ equality by hosting social events, providing education to others about LGBTQ issues and being actively involved in the UMSL and St. Louis LGBTQ communities.

 Sigma Gamma Rho